top of page

 Your Questions Answered

 Can we trust you?
 Quite simply, yes.
-Everyone involved in Exit is either a former activist, a family member who has had a loved one involved or someone who supports people out of the extreme right-wing, so we get it.
+Everyone involved in Exit is either a former activist, a family member who has had a loved one involved or is someone who supports people out of the extreme right-wing.
+We do this because we care.

 Will you judge me?
 Never.
 We’re not here to debate your views or politics, only to help you make a fresh start if you want.
 We’ve spent years being judged ourselves, so the last thing we’re going to do is judge anyone else.